ikt-luh/Demo-Learned-Point-Cloud-Compression/README.md

 # Demo for Unified Compression

+This repository contains the demo for the paper [Learned Compression in Adaptive Point Cloud Streaming](https://dl.acm.org/doi/10.1145/3712676.3719266).

 ## Hardware
 This demo requires the following Hardware:
 - 2 Jetson AGX Orin developer kits